-Several strategic programmes included in the Anti-poverty Package are established programmes for vulnerable children and youth, as follows:
+Several programmes for youth social inclusion are established for vulnerable children and youth, as follows:

 - Social benefit programmes.
-Legislation in the field of social benefits has the purpose of improving the living standards of young people.
-However, one has to notice these measures are not targeting only young people, but all vulnerable people.
-Several legal provisions targeting especially reduction of (monetary) poverty regulate the social benefits, as follows:
+Legislation in the field of social benefits has the purpose of improving the living standards of vulnerable persons, including young people.
+However, these measures are not targeting only young people, but all vulnerable people.
+Several legal provisions targeting especially the reduction of (monetary) poverty regulate the social benefits:

 - The family allowances (provided by Law no. 277/2010) are granted and paid to families with low revenue per family member calculated according to the social indicator - set threshold - 500 lei (about 110 Euro).

 - The guaranteed minimum income (provided by Law no. 416/2001) is paid to all persons with monthly revenue under a set threshold.

 - The heating aid (provided by the Emergency Government Ordinance 70/2011) is paid to support heating expenses for families with low revenue per family member.

 - Benefits for disabled persons (including young people) , children with disabilities and they caregivers (granted by Law no. 448/2006):